GST and QST Rebate for Owners of New or Substantially Renovated Housing

 To be entitled to a rebate (partial refund) of the GST and QST for substantial renovation work you did (or hired someone to do) on a residential unit, all the following conditions must be met:

-If you lived in the unit during the renovations, the expenses incurred more than two years after the day on which you or a relation first occupied the unit after renovations began do not give entitlement to the rebate.
+If you, a relation, a co-owner or their relation lived in the unit while the work was going on, expenses incurred more than two years after the day the unit was first occupied after the work began do not give entitlement to the rebate.

 Maximum rebate